mamisaki/TractoFlowProc/README.md

 ```

 The command returns immediately, and the process runs in the background.
 The process takes a very long time: > 3h for one subject.
-Multiple subjects are processed in parallel.
+Multiple subjects are processed in parallel as far as memory allows (20G/subject required).
 The result files are saved in the 'FW_Corrected_Metrics' folder in the results/subject folder.

 ## 5. Standardize DTI and fODF metrics